Excel VBA Class Module

 - If we update the code, then also it won’t cause any problem in other parts of the Class.

-- We can test the individual part of the application as per our need.
+- We can test the individual part of the application as per our needs.

 - Initially, it takes a lot of time to create a class in VBA.

-- People who are new to VBA will find Class very difficult to apply.
+- People who are new to VBA will find the class very difficult to apply.

 Things to Remember

 - As the code can be huge and big, so it’s better to compile the code step-by-step.
 By doing this, we would avoid the N number of errors, which will be difficult for us to debug and resolve.

-- We can ignore the use of Message Box if you are taking and testing above written code.
+- We can ignore the use of Message Box if you are taking and testing the above-written code.

 - For testing, you can use lesser techniques or functions in creating Class.
 This can be modified later when we want to add more product functions and techniques.

 - Always consider similar or same features when we finish Class and assigning it to a Module.
 This will help us in comparing the features of different products.

 This has been a guide to VBA Class.
-Here we discuss how to create custom class & objects in vba along with examples and downloadable excel templates.
-Below are some useful articles related to Excel VBA –
+Here we discuss how to create custom vba class & objects along with examples and downloadable excel template.
+Below are some useful articles related to Excel VBA